Skip to main content

 Max duration8 seconds~152s (10×8s clips + 9×8s transitions max)

-Error recoveryAll-or-nothingFatal for clips, fallback hard cuts for transitions
+Error recoveryAll-or-nothingCircuit breaker for clips, hard cut fallback for transitions

 Troubleshooting